zachmccabe/zachmccabe.github.io/just_ask.md

-## Asking dumb questions somewhere else
+## Asking dumb questions someplace else

 Using questions this way can be helpful in cross-cultural situations, I think.